Whoaa512/starred/README.md

 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [Shopify/toxiproxy](https://github.com/Shopify/toxiproxy) - :alarm_clock: :fire: A TCP proxy to simulate network and system conditions for chaos and resiliency testing
 - [google/martian](https://github.com/google/martian) - Martian is a library for building custom HTTP/S proxies
-- [ory/hydra](https://github.com/ory/hydra) - OpenID Certified™ OpenID Connect and OAuth Provider written in Go - cloud native, security-first, open source API security for your infrastructure.
-SDKs for any language.
-Works with Hardware Security
+- [ory/hydra](https://github.com/ory/hydra) - The most scalable and customizable OpenID Certified™ OpenID Connect and OAuth Provider on the market.
+Become an OpenID Connect and OAuth2 Provider over night.
+Broad support for related RFCs.
+Written i
 - [knadh/listmonk](https://github.com/knadh/listmonk) - High performance, self-hosted, newsletter and mailing list manager with a modern dashboard.
 Single binary app.
 - [tomnomnom/waybackurls](https://github.com/tomnomnom/waybackurls) - Fetch all the URLs that the Wayback Machine knows about for a domain
 - [syncthing/syncthing](https://github.com/syncthing/syncthing) - Open Source Continuous File Synchronization